|

 congregational and other civil cases since 1992.

-eighteen years experience with administrative and human resource/personnel
+years experience with administrative and human resource/personnel issues in

-issues in the private sector.
-Mediates family/divorce, employment and
+the private sector.
+Mediates family/divorce, employment and community cases.

-psychologist, and one year in psychology private practice.
-Mediates
+one year in psychology private practice.
+Mediates domestic, employment,

 PHILIP LLOYD-SIDLE